Misspecification-robust amortised simulation-based inference using variational methods: Experiments and results

-\textbf{Summary of Results.} We find that RVNP and RVNP-T can recover robust posterior inference in an amortised manner across a range of different tasks, including cases where a significant number of points have ID data.
-Furthermore, we test RVNP and RVNP-T using low-resolution spectra cross-matched with high-resolution spectroscopic data, and we validate our posterior recovery against classically derived results.
-For each task, except the Spectra task, we test our method for $N_{\rm obs}\in \{1,10,100,1000,10000\}$ points and evaluate the effectiveness of our methods.
-We note that in the absence of misspecification, RVNP collapses towards NPE and is well-specified and calibrated.
+\textbf{Summary of Results.} We found that RVNP and RVNP-T can recover robust posterior inference in an amortised manner across a range of different tasks, including cases where a significant number of points have ID data.
+RVNP-T does not increase the robustness of the posterior across any task, and should be avoided unless the practitioner believes the error model has been inferred globally and wants to infer posteriors on streaming data in a fast manner.
+Furthermore, we found that sample-importance-resampling from the variational posterior increases the posterior performance slightly.

+Our methods performed well against the benchmark algorithms except for the $N_{\rm obs}=1$ case, where we find that our algorithm is always overconfident to a certain degree.
+This is not surprising, as RVNP is highly over-parametrised without enough data to learn the error model reliably.
+With stronger priors on misspecification and reducing the flexibility of the error model, we could make this step more robust.
+However, this defeats the purpose of allowing the data to drive the error model.
+Furthermore, we do not attempt to address robustness in the non-amortised inference problem, but include it for completeness.

-RVNP and RVNP-T can recover robust posterior inference without adopting priors over misspecification or introducing ad hoc hyperparameters that must be tuned.
-We display examples of posterior inference in the $N_{\rm obs}=1000$ case for RVNP against NPE for each of the tasks for a single example in Figure \ref{fig:posterior_grid}.
-We argue that the success of RVNP, the interpretability of the error correction model, and the lack of hyperparameters to be tuned (other than the optimiser hyperparameters) point to a significant contribution to robust amortised SBI.
-In all tasks, our algorithm is overconfident for $N_{\rm obs}=1$.
-This is not surprising, as without any other information, our model collapses to the NPE solution.
-With stronger priors over the misspecification, we could make this step more robust, but this defeats the purpose of allowing the data to drive the error model.
+We show examples of posterior inference in the $N_{\rm obs}=1000$ case for RVNP against NPE for each of the tasks for a single example in Figure \ref{fig:posterior_grid} We argue that the success of RVNP, the interpretability of the error correction model, and the lack of misspecification-dependent hyperparameters to set, amount a significant contribution to robust amortised SBI.